outpaddling/LPJS/README.md

 debugging.
 Jobs may start
 running as soon as they are submitted, or they may wait in the queue until sufficient resources become available.
-Either way, once you have submitted a job, you can focus on other things, knowing that your job will complete as soon as possible.
+Either way, once you have submitted a job, you can focus on other things, knowing that your job will begin as soon as possible.

 Users should, however, keep a close eye on their running jobs to make sure